Finding a home

 Pressure to use developer's conveyancer

-New build development companies can sometimes push for buyers to use their recommended conveyancing firms.
-Choosing your own conveyancing solicitor is likely to put you in a better position, ensuring that your conveyancer is acting in your favour rather than the developer’s.
+A lesser-known disadvantage to new builds is that developers can sometimes push for buyers to use their recommended conveyancing firms.
+Choosing your own conveyancing solicitor is likely to put you in a better position, ensuring that your conveyancer is acting in your favour rather than the developer's.

 Off-plan new builds in a new build housing estate